How To Turn Down A Job Offer

 This way, you can solve the problem for the company and your friend’s jobless problem simultaneously.

 Whatever you do, never turn down a job offer “temporarily” expecting it may be open again later while you pursue other possibilities.
-In other words, do not hedge your bets with jobs.
+Do not hedge your bets with jobs.
 The only reason you should reject a job offer is if you honestly do not believe you would be happy at the job in question.
 Gambling with opportunities in this economic climate is not particularly wise, and often will result in no job whatsoever.
 If you do decide a certain job offer isn’t for you, following the advice above will help you to keep your job search experience a positive one.